 In these special circumstances, the fees you’ll pay to have your pet evaluated and treated are higher than at your regular veterinarian.
 To avoid sticker shock, a member of the staff will usually talk to you immediately about the estimated costs, and will ask you to sign paperwork stating that you agree to pay for your pet’s care.
 They may even require a deposit before beginning treatment.

 Honey’s injury was simply a broken nail resulting from an earlier injury to her nail bed.
 Nail injuries bleed a lot, but I’ve never known a dog to die from one.
-So, while Honey was in some pain, her ailment was not serious.
+So, while Honey was in some pain, her condition was not serious.

 In most emergency clinics, your pet will be rushed into a back room where the vet and technicians will provide critical care.
 But will the vet allow you to stay with your pet when the major crisis is over?